nocollier/esgf-magic/README.md

 # esgf-magic

+This is a package that queries (and builds) a simple ESGF control vocabulary database to populate search facets.
+We intend this functionality to be used as a middle layer to be fed into some other discovery tool.

 ## Commandline interface `esm`

 The package provides a command `esm` which you can use to type control vocabulary (CV) terms and search to what collections/projects they belong.
 Just call the command and start typing CV terms separated with spaces.